Vyral/base-template/_posts/2021-01-04-q-what-does-angela-have-to-say-about-our-team.md

 ---
 layout: post
-title: 'Q: What Does Angela Have to Say About Our Team?'
+title: 'What Does Angela Have to Say About Our Team?'
 date: 2021-01-04 16:00:00
 tags:
   - Real Estate